Contact Us

 • Entanglement swapping, which is used to extend the distance of the entanglement distributed by EEG.
 Using swapping and EEG together will allow us to distribute entanglement across far distances.

-The quantum hardware and protocols discussed above, even in a small network, requires control and orchestration software software to operate optimally.
+The entanglement-based hardware and protocols discussed above, even in a small network, requires control and orchestration software software to operate optimally.

 • Software is needed to configure, manage, run, and actually use the networks.
 Even for very simple networks with relatively few components it is nearly impossible to manually configure and manage hardware for a singular experiment, yet alone for actual end-user applications.